Online Doctor of Nursing Practice (DNP)

 Frequently Asked Questions

-• The DNP is for nurses who already have their master’s degree and advanced practice credentials.
-This program takes a minimum of two years and focuses on leadership, policy work and organizational change without clinical practice hours (though you will complete 500 work hours).
+• The DNP is the terminal practice degree for nurses who already have their master’s degree.
+This program takes a minimum of two years and focuses on leadership, policy work and organizational change.
+DNP students must complete 1,000 total clinical hours to graduate.
+Up to 500 hours may be transferred from a qualifying master’s program.

 • The DNP-FNP is for nurses who want to earn their doctorate and become certified family nurse practitioners.
 The program includes leadership training, policy development and evidence-based practice coursework.
 This degree takes a minimum of three years and includes 1,035 clinical hours.